VyperGroup/aero/README.md

 ## Read the docs!

-You can find the documentation in /docs
+You can find the documentation in /docs.
+If you are not a proxy site dev or a contributor, you don't need to read the docs under "For devs only"
-If you are interested in contributing, I recommend installing [https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree]; aero's issues and ideas are documented by TODOs.
-It should be easy to determine the future direction of the project.
 You could always [email me](mailto:inbox@ryanwilson.space) with questions.
+You will never be denied support

 ## Directories